-The bride was expected to enter into the marriage with a fair amount of stored up money, in the form of cash, handcrafts, textiles, and furniture (such as a bed!) and capital (such as land, or farming implements), which her husband was permitted to use (to capitalize upon, and with luck to enhance) during the course of their marriage.
+The bride was expected to enter into the marriage with a fair amount of stored up money, in the form of cash, handcrafts and textiles (usually created by the bride herself by hand), furniture (such as a bed), and capital (such as land, or farming implements), which her husband was permitted to use (and with luck to enhance) during the course of their marriage.
 The groom promised to match her dowry with his own contribution, a set cash amount, and promised that in case of the dissolution of the marriage, he and his family and children after him took on the obligation to repay the amount that the bride brought in to her.
 This in turn would allow her to return to her family’s household, and in some cases to marry again.

 In context, the ketubah was protective especially of the woman, making sure that the bride would not have her property stolen or taken from her in case the marriage did not work out.
 The problem of a man’s leaving a marriage and not returning the bride’s property (her dowry) must have caused strife in the community between families; it also meant that a woman might not be able to survive and re-marry afterwards, since she would be left destitute and could not rely on her family to provide a second dowry.
 It’s for this reason that the traditional Orthodox and Conservative Aramaic texts are essentially statements by the groom about his intentions, the money he is bringing in to match the bride’s dowry, and his acceptance of the legal responsibility for repaying her should he ever leave.
 The dramatic and solemn statement in the ketubah goes so far as to have the groom promise that he will literally give the shirt off his back to repay if necessary, and that not only he, but his children and descendants were taking on this responsibility, so that even if he died before being able to repay her, the repayment would still take place.
 It was that important to the well-being of the community, since this would avoid family feuding.